krisvdz/lucso/README.md

 - 👋 Hi, I’m @krisvdz
-- 👀 I’m a web developer currently working with React.js and other variety of technology
+- 👀 I’m a web developer currently working with React.js and other variety of technologies